Our Daily Warm Ups! ⏰

 🎻Shifting Drills – Is there a shift in your piece that's bothering you?
 Try putting on a metronome* at a slow tempo (ex.
 60 quarter note) and moving slowly between the two notes!
 Do this until you hit it every time.
 However, make sure to pay attention to both your accuracy and your hand position.
 When things go slower, it's easy to do things we normally can't do at a faster tempo.

-🎻Vibrato Exercises– See the music below: Try doing this exercise on different notes/strings of your choice with a metronome at 60 (quarter note).
+🎻Vibrato Exercises– See the music below: Try doing the ‘Italian Vibrato’ exercise on different notes/strings of your choice with a metronome at 60 (quarter note).
 Make sure to STAY LOOSE!!! ⚠

 🎻Etudes – An etude is a small piece focused on a certain technique scale.
 Ask your teacher to assign you an etude based on the piece you're playing!